fusioncharts/dev_centre_docs/getting-started/vuejs/install-using-vuejs.md

 FusionCharts.addDep(Column2D);
 ```

-To register the **VueFusionCharts** component globally, execute the following command:
+To register the **VueFusionCharts** component globally, do the following:

 ```Shell
 Vue.use(VueFusionCharts);